 This optional add-on brings an additional security measure for your WordPress by providing integration with the Cloudflare cloud-based firewall.
-When enabled it prevents malicious IP addresses blocked by WP Cerber from accessing an entire website.
+When enabled, it adds and removes IP addresses blocked by WP Cerber to and from the Cloudflare IP Access Rules continuously.
+This prevents malicious IP addresses from accessing the entire website at the network level.
 To use the add-on, you need to have a free or paid Cloudflare account and WP Cerber 8.6 or newer.

 Warning: this add-on is not recommended for beginners.
 You can easily lock yourself out or block your users.

 The add-on is a standard WordPress plugin and available to download for free from our website.
 Follow instructions at the end of this page.
 Once you’ve activated the plugin, you get the following settings page.
 By default, all operations are disabled.
 Note: the add-on requires the WP Cerber setting “Load security engine” set to “Standard mode.”

 Syncing IP addresses blocked by WP Cerber

 When enabled, the list of locked out IP addresses is continuously monitored, and Cloudflare IP Access Rules are kept in sync with the list.
 Once an IP address is locked out, it is completely blocked from accessing an entire website because it’s added to the Cloudflare firewall.
 Without using the add-on, a blocked IP address has read-only access to the website.
 If you accidentally block your IP address, see the instruction below.